Many people have childhood memories of firing a .22 rifle for the first time.

 The discontinued .41 Short rimfire cartridge was a popular round in the mid-19th century.

-There’s a reason why so many people are given a .22 LR as their first gun – it’s easy to control, making it the ideal rifle to learn with.
+There’s a reason why so many people are given a .22 LR as their first gun…it’s easy to control, making it the ideal rifle to learn on.

-Rimfire ammo is great for target practice and shooting small game like rats and squirrel.
+Rimfire ammo is great for target practice and shooting small game, like rats and squirrels.
 And best of all, it’s incredibly cheap.
-The average price-per-round of a .22 LR cartridge runs anywhere between a nickel and a dime, whereas your standard .223 round costs 30 to 40 cents.

 Some other drawbacks of rimfire ammo include: